iamyanbo/Froupie/README.md

 ## Backend
 This was made in Typescript with Express Node.js, the main purpose I have decided to split this project into front and backend was because of self practice, this project can be written completely as a frontend application given some CORS tweaks.

+Update: Now that authentication and persistance of data is implemented, it makes sense to seperate this project into front and backend.
+This repository will not include the implementation of signup/in and save because of security risks, but the basics (getting data and sending the data) is there for you to view.

 If you are running this locally, make sure you have a .env file in the backend folder with your API key labeled as GOOGLE_API_KEY.
 To start, use npm run dev.

 ## Hosting
-This application was hosted by Vercel for frontend and Google Firebase for backend
+This application was hosted by Vercel for frontend and Heroku for backend

 ## TODOS
-- Implement Signup/Login for users
+- Implement Signup/Login for users (DONE Oct, 10, 2022)
-- (Save locations) Implement persistance to MySQL AWS database for output data given a set of input locations
+- (Save locations) Implement persistance to MySQL AWS database for output data given a set of input locations (DONE Oct, 20, 2022)
-- ("Folder" for saved locations) Implement quick access for data saved in database
+- ("Folder" for saved locations) Implement quick access for data saved in database in frontend (DONE Oct, 22, 2022)